mdharris1/CDSquaredNotes/SQL Outline.md

         1. Retrieving a Subset of Columns from a Table
         1. Providing Meaningful Names for Columns
         1. Referencing an Aliased Column in the WHERE Clause
+        1. Concatenating Column Values
+        1. Using Conditional Logic in a SELECT Statement
+        1. Limiting the Number of Rows Returned
+        1. Returning n Random Records from a Table
+        1. Finding Null Values
+        1. Transforming Nulls into Real Values
+        1. Searching for Patterns
     1. Sorting Query Results
     1. Working with multiple tables
     1. Inserting, updating, and deleting